chiaracaprasi/simple_shell/README.md

 ## 🤿 What is the C Shell?

-C Shell is a simple reproduction of the original UNIX shell in C. Same as the orginal shell, it's a program that takes commands by the user via the keyboard and gives them to the OS (operating system) to perform.
+C Shell is a simple reproduction of the original UNIX shell in C. Similar to the orginal shell, it's a program that takes commands by the user via the keyboard and gives them to the OS (operating system) to perform.
 To learn more about how the shell works, you can read our blog at [here 🔗](https://medium.com/@chiaracaprasi/how-the-shell-works)

 This project has been created using **C Programming Language** and is part of Holberton School Australia curriculum.